-As at the 31st March 2019 there were 6400 children and young people in care and protection custody and 170 young people in youth justice custody of the Chief Executive of Oranga Tamariki.
+As at 30 June 2019 there were 6450 children and young people in care and protection custody and 140 young people in youth justice custody of the Chief Executive of Oranga Tamariki.

-Last year a Safety of Children in Care Unit was established to ensure a greater understanding of harm and the circumstances in which it happens.
-This then enables us to understand how to prevent harm to children in care.
+Last year the Safety of Children in Care Unit was established to ensure a greater understanding of harm and the circumstances in which it happens.
+This enables us to understand how to prevent harm to children in care.
 The Unit provides a dedicated response which is focused on understanding the elements that provide for the safety of children in care and can promote best practice in this area whilst also providing comprehensive public information.